View original document

 I might add

-that the publications generally do not attribute the
+that the publications generally do not attribute the lack of

 success of export trading companies to the Board's regulations,